mehrnegara/ShapeEmbedLite/README.md

 # ShapeEmbedLite

-ShapeEmbedLite[^1] is a lightweight variant of ShapeEmbed[^2], designed to learn latent representations (embeddings) of 2D shapes using deep learning models trained on distance matrices derived from shape contours.
-It introduces a novel, geometry-aware embedding framework that efficiently encodes 2D shapes and decodes them using minimal neural architectures (shallow MLPs).
-This design enables fast and accurate shape analysis, particularly well-suited for small and challenging microscopy image datasets or computationally constrained environments.
+ShapeEmbedLite is a lightweight variant of ShapeEmbed ([arXiv:2507.01009]( https://doi.org/10.48550/arXiv.2507.01009)), designed to learn representations of 2D shapes using a deep learning model trained on distance matrices derived from object contours.
+In contrast to ShapeEmbed, ShapeEmbedLite uses a multi-layer perceptron to decode latent codes back into contour points.
+This design makes the model lighter and well-suited for small and challenging microscopy image datasets or computationally constrained environments.

+If you use ShapeEmbedLite in your work, please cite it as follows:
+> Foix-Romero, A., Krull, A. and Uhlmann, V., 2025.
+A comparison of data-driven shape quantification methods for 2D microscopy images.
+ICCV BIC Workshop.
+[Preprint]()

 <p align="center">
 <picture>